DUI Defense in Salt Lake City

 Utah prosecutors aggressively pursue criminal charges for DUI/DWI even against first-time offenders.
 If you have prior DUI convictions, if a minor was in the vehicle, if an accident occurred, or if someone was injured, then the stakes go up.
 The level of the charge may increase up to the felony level, or there may be higher minimum mandatory sentencing provisions imposed.

 But just because a prosecutor is pursuing the case aggressively does not mean that you have no defenses.
-Issues that sometimes provide a basis for a strong defense in a DUI case can include Fourth Amendment violations (illegal or unconstitutional searches or seizures), problems with the administration of the field sobriety tests (FSTs), problems with the breath or blood test that was administered, questions of whether the defendant was in “actual physical control” of the vehicle, and more.
+Issues that sometimes provide a basis for a strong defense in a DUI case can include Fourth Amendment violations (illegal or unconstitutional searches or seizures), problems with the administration of the field sobriety tests (FSTs or SFSTs), problems with the breath or blood test that was administered, questions of whether the defendant was in “actual physical control” of the vehicle, and more.

 Driver License Consequences